Mead: History

 There is a poem attributed to the Welsh bard Taliesin, who lived around 550 CE, called the Kanu y med or "Song of Mead" (Cân y medd).
 The legendary drinking, feasting, and boasting of warriors in the mead hall is echoed in the mead hall Din Eidyn (modern-day Edinburgh) as depicted in the poem Y Gododdin, attributed to the poet Aneirin who would have been a contemporary of Taliesin.
 In the Old English epic poem Beowulf, the Danish warriors drank mead.
 In both Insular Celtic and Germanic poetry, mead was the primary drink associated with heroes and deities, see for example the Mead of poetry.

 Mead (Old Irish mid) was a popular drink in medieval Ireland.
 Beekeeping was brought around the 5th century, traditionally attributed to Modomnoc, and mead came with it.
 A banquet hall on the Hill of Tara was known as Tech Mid Chuarda ("house of the circling of mead").
 Mead was often infused with hazelnuts.
 Many other legends of saints mention mead, as does that of the Children of Lir.

 Later, mead was increasingly displaced by other alcoholic beverages for which the fermentable sugars required were less expensive and more readily available, which combined with taxation and regulations governing the ingredients of alcoholic beverages led to commercial mead becoming a relatively obscure beverage until recently.
 Some monasteries kept up the traditions of mead-making as a by-product of beekeeping, especially in areas where grapes could not be grown.

-Since the turn of the 20th and 21st centuries, there has been a renaissance in mead production around the world.
-According to the MeadWorld portal, there are at least 850 commercial mead producers in the world by 2025.
+Since the turn of the 21st century, there has been a renaissance in mead production around the world.
+According to MeadWorld, there are at least 850 commercial mead producers in the world, as of 2025.

 Etymology

-The English mead - "fermented honey drink" - derives from the Old English meodu or medu, and Proto-Indo-European language, *médʰu.
+The English mead – "fermented honey drink" – derives from the Old English meodu or medu, and Proto-Indo-European language, *médʰu.
 Its cognates include Old Norse mjǫðr, Proto-Slavic medъ, Middle Dutch mede, and Old High German metu, Sanskrit madhu and the ancient Irish queen Medb, among others.
-The Chinese word for honey, mì (蜜) is from the word mit, which was borrowed from the extinct Indo-European Tocharian B - and is also cognate with the English word mead.
+The Chinese word for honey, mì (蜜) is from the word mit, which was borrowed from the extinct Indo-European Tocharian B – and is also cognate with the English word mead.

+Resurgence

+Mead is experiencing a massive global resurgence.
+Consumers are shifting toward unique, natural alternatives to traditional beer and wine, driven by the popularity of "session meads" (lower-alcohol, carbonated styles) and craft brewing innovations.
+In Hong Kong, it is one of the only alcoholic drinks that can be brewed using local ingredients – ‘we’re preserving a bit of Hong Kong culture,’ one maker says.
+In the Philippines, brands like La Mesa Mead are creating meads with tropical elements.